CLAT Previous Year Question Papers PDF - Download PYQ Answer Keys & Sample Paper

 Switch toEnglishEnglish Icon HindiHindi Icon

-The CLAT 2025 exam will be conducted on December 1, 2024.
-The CLAT 2025 application form has been released on July 15, 2024, and interested applicants can apply till October 15, 2024.
-The scores of CLAT 2025 will be accepted by 24 NLUs for 5-year LLB and LLM courses.
+The CLAT 2026 exam will be conducted in December.
+The CLAT 2026 application form will be released in July, and interested applicants can apply.
+The scores of CLAT 2026 will be accepted by 24 NLUs for 5-year LLB and LLM courses.
 Read the complete article to download the CLAT PYQ PDF, CLAT question paper 2025, CLAT question paper 2024, CLAT question paper 2023 and all other previous sessions’ papers.

 CLAT Previous Year Question Papers PDF Download